-C-reactive protein (CRP) is a protein that can be measured in your blood.
-It appears in higher amounts when there's swelling (inflammation) somewhere in your body.
-Your doctor may check your C-reactive protein level after surgery or treatment for infections or other medical conditions.
-A C-reactive protein test can also be used to evaluate your risk of developing coronary artery disease, a condition in which the arteries of your heart are narrowed.
+A high-sensitivity C-reactive protein (hs-CRP) test, which is more sensitive than a standard test, also can be used to evaluate your risk of developing coronary artery disease, a condition in which the arteries of your heart are narrowed.
 Coronary artery disease can eventually lead to a heart attack.

 CRP tests for heart disease

-According to the American Heart Association, a CRP test is most useful for people who have an intermediate risk (a 10 to 20 percent chance) of having a heart attack within the next 10 years.
+According to the American Heart Association, an hs-CRP test is most useful for people who have an intermediate risk (a 10 to 20 percent chance) of having a heart attack within the next 10 years.
 This risk level, called the global risk assessment, is based on lifestyle choices, family history and current health status.

 After the needle is inserted, a small amount of blood is collected into a vial or syringe.
 The band is then removed to restore circulation, and blood continues to flow into the vial.
 Once enough blood is collected, the needle is removed and the puncture site is covered with a pressure wrap.

 This relatively painless procedure will likely take only a few minutes.

 After your CRP test, you should be able to drive yourself home and do your normal activities.